forta-network/starter-kits/unverified-contract-py/README.md

   - Fires when a contract is created but blockchain explorer has no verified code for the contract
   - Severity is always set to "medium"
   - Type is always set to "suspicious"
+  - Low confidence labels (0.3) for attacker address and attacker_contract address are emitted
+  - Metadata exposes the anomaly_score for the alert (calculated by dividing unverified contract creations by all contract creations)

 ## Test Data